 With no foundation, a pole barn is built into the land, so to speak.
 And being a made-to-order building, all the components of a pole barn are made in a factory to exact specifications.
 In other words, pole barn construction involves almost no waste.

 Pole Barns Vs. Metal Buildings: Making the Best Investment

 While all projects are subjective to the client and their needs, pole barns check all the boxes that are the most important considerations.
-Put simply, pole barns are a cost-effective, long lasting, customizable, and environmentally friendly investment in a new structure.
+Put simply, when it comes to pole barns vs metal buildings, the former is a cost-effective, long-lasting, customizable, and environmentally friendly investment for a new structure.

 Optimize Pole Barn Design & Construction

 This article was originally published in September 2021 and was updated to reflect industry trends.